-When considerering specifications involving each drone, there is a lot to consider.
-It is difficult to completely decide which drone will fit best with each person due to the amount of features provided.
+When considering specifications involving each drone, there is a lot to consider.
+It is difficult to completely decide which drone will fit best with each person due to the number of features provided.
 This post is for informational purposes only, so you know what to look for when choosing what drone best suits you.

 Drones come in various sizes.
 They range from the size of your two fingers to the size of a mini-car.
 The sizing of a drone represents the drone in terms of what type it is and what it will be able to be used for.

 There is a popular saying that “Bigger is always better”, but is it really?
 Just like any other technology, larger drones generally offer better execution such as higher speed, higher stabilization, better range and ultimately greater power.
 Usually, the bigger the drones are, the higher are their capabilities, but it doesn’t necessarily mean that they have fewer functions.